 Who is eligible?

-To get Disabled Students’ Allowance (DSA), students must meet the definition of disability under the Equality Act 2010 and:
+To be eligible for Disabled Students’ Allowance (DSA), students must meet the definition of disability under the Equality Act 2010 and:

-- be an undergraduate, part-time or postgraduate student (including Open University or distance learning)
+- be a postgraduate student (including Open University or distance learning)

 - have a condition that affects their ability to study

 - be studying on a course that lasts at least a year

 Part-time students must be studying at an intensity of at least 25% to get DSA.

 These people can also apply for DSA if they meet the previous 3 bullet points and meet any of the following residency criteria:

 - UK national or Irish Citizen or have ‘settled status’ with no restrictions on how long they can stay in the UK and have been living in the UK, the Channel Islands or the Isle of Man for 3 continuous years before the first day of their course